 - What is your research question?
 What is the purpose or aim of your proposed research?

 - What is the relevant literature and research (both yours and others) that serve as context and springboard for your proposed research?

 - What methods will you use?

-- What do you expected to find?
+- What do you expect to find?
 What are your anticipated outcomes?

 - What is the significance of your proposed research?
 What will it contribute to the field and to society?

-- Do you have a compelling research or life experience that make you especially well-suited to succeed with this project?
+- Do you have a compelling research or life experience that makes you especially well-suited to succeed with this project?